 - tax number (codice fiscale), which you can obtain from the ufficio delle entrate.

-We’re often inclined to use more traditional banks as our first port of call when doing business – they’ve been around for a long time, they’re familiar and everyone else seems to be satisfied with their services.
+We’re often inclined to use more traditional institutions as our first port of call when doing business – they’ve been around for a long time, they’re familiar and everyone else seems to be satisfied with their services.
 But, if you’re looking for a more efficient (and paperless) solution to getting a business account for your company in Italy, there are alternative financial service platforms you can turn to.
 Below we’ll share more details on how we as wamo might be the perfect fit for you.

 Make it a bit easier: open a business account in Italy with wamo

 At wamo we don’t believe in making things harder than they need to be, quite the opposite!
-While opening a business bank account with a traditional bank can take more time and money than you want to spend – opening an account with wamo is fast and easy and you can do it online from anywhere.
+While opening a business account with a traditional entities can take more time and money than you want to spend – opening an account with wamo is fast and easy and you can do it online from anywhere.

 To open a business account with wamo, download wamo Business from Google Play or the App Store.
 You can also open an account from the website. wamo can be used from your smartphone via the app or from your desktop via the webapp, whatever works best for you.